StydeNet/enlighten/README.md

 Installing Enlighten requires only 3 steps!

+## Step 1: Composer Require

-First: require the package with Composer as a **dev** dependency:
+Require the package with Composer as a **dev** dependency:

 ```bash
 composer require styde/enlighten --dev
 ```

-If you are not using the Laravel package auto-discovery feature, please add the following service-provider to `config/app.php`
+If you are NOT using the Laravel package auto-discovery feature, please add the following service-provider to `config/app.php`

 ```php
 [